 It is not required to replace the fuse once you first buy Fluke 115 because it has a quality ceramic fuse that was made in the United States.
-The back light is turned on like on all other multimeters, you press the button to turn it off and on as desired.
+The backlight is turned on like on all other multimeters, you press the button to turn it off and on as desired.

 How to use Fluke 117 multimeter?

 Fluke 117 is a multimeter designed for use by electricians.
-Although most features remain the same like on Fluke 115, Fluke 117 has two additonal features electricians will find very useful.
+Although most features remain the same like on Fluke 115, Fluke 117 has two additional features electricians will find very useful.
 Those features are AUTO-V-LoZ and VOLT-ALERT.

 You don’t need to replace the fuse on Fluke 117 as it is a high quality ceramic one.
-In the case that you do decide to replace it, you will find the process easy since all it takes is to unscrew the back lid, remove the battery and replace the fuse.
+In the case that you do decide to replace it, you will find the process easy since all it takes is to unscrew the back lid, remove the battery, and replace the fuse.
 There is no need for any additional work, like on some other models that bury the fuse deep inside.
 Unscrew and replace, that’s all.

 Probes that are shipped with Fluke 117 are of excellent quality, although electrical technicians will probably want to replace them with probes that have shields and protective caps, in order not to short out the circuit in case they are working in tight spaces.

-Fluke 117 is equipped with a nice screen that is very visible and large, and the screen is also equipped with a back light that will be useful for users that work in low light environments or tight spaces.
+Fluke 117 is equipped with a nice screen that is very visible and large, and the screen is also equipped with a backlight that will be useful for users that work in low light environments or tight spaces.
 Fluke 117 also has a true RMS function, that guarantees you the highest standard of accuracy possible.

 How to calibrate Fluke 117?

-Fluke 117 is calibrated in the same way as Fluke 115 is.
 You will receive a manual shipped in the package with a set of detailed instructions for calibration.
 All you need to do is to follow the instructions in the manual.
 Only one difference exists.
 That difference is in the calibration codes that are a bit different on Fluke 117.
 Everything else is the same, even the buttons that need to push.

 Fluke 117 is password protected.
-Once you calibrate your Fluke 117, you will need to insert your personal password so that no one else can access to the calibration process of your multimeter and diminish the quality of your work in such a way.
+Once you calibrate your Fluke 117, you will need to insert your personal password so that no one else can access the calibration process of your multimeter and diminish the quality of your work in such a way.

-Codes are divided according to the settings and sub-settings of the Fluke 117 multimeter and they are all easily visible in the table that is located within the Fluke 117 manual, near the end of the ‘Calibration’ chapter.
+Codes are divided according to the settings and sub-settings of the Fluke 117 multimeter and they are all easily visible in the table that is located within the manual, near the end of the ‘Calibration’ chapter.